Froggy Fresh: Career

+2012: Initial virality as Krispy Kreme

+Michigan-based Tyler Cassidy began rapping at 19.
+At 22, Cassidy began uploading videos as the character "Krispy Kreme".
+The first Krispy Kreme video uploaded was the music video for "The Baddest".
+Uploaded on April 20, 2012, it attracted attention from websites such as The Huffington Post.
+Writing for The Stranger, Megan Seling noted that Krispy's deadpan delivery featured in "The Baddest" made many unsure if the video was authentic or satirical in nature.

-On May 14, 2012, Krispy Kreme released his follow up single, "Haters Wanna Be Me", which also quickly became popular.
+On May 14, Krispy Kreme released his follow-up single, "Haters Wanna Be Me", which also quickly became popular.
 "Haters Wanna Be Me" was ranked as the No. 20 best music video of 2012, so far, by Complex.
+Krispy's first two videos were noted by media outlets for their slow-witted and braggadocio lyrics.
+One oft-cited lyric featured Krispy boasting about supposedly having "400 cars, scars, guitars, houses (twice), and mouses."

-On May 31, 2012, Kreme released another song, "Best Friends", a more serious rap than the previous two, with the lyrics focusing on his friendship with Money Maker Mike and referencing the influential rapper Tupac Shakur towards the end of the song.
-On June 3, 2012, Kreme gave a motivational speech to his fans about chasing their dreams and openly wept throughout the video.
-On June 15, 2012, Kreme released his fourth song, "Girl Work It".
-On June 23, 2012, a new video appeared where Kreme addressed his haters.
-Krispy Kreme uploaded a fifth song on July 6, 2012 titled "Stolen Bikes", a song which he uploaded a preview for as well.
-Only four days later on July 10, 2012, Krispy Kreme released a sixth single titled "Coolest Guys".
-A seventh song, titled "The Fight", was uploaded on August 24, 2012.
+On May 31, Krispy released another song, "Best Friends", a more serious rap than the previous two, with the lyrics focusing on his friendship with Money Maker Mike and referencing the influential rapper Tupac Shakur towards the end of the song.
+On June 3, 2012, Kreme gave a motivational speech to his fans about chasing their dreams.
+Krispy Kreme uploaded another song on July 6, 2012, titled "Stolen Bikes".
+His seventh song, titled "The Fight", was uploaded on August 24, 2012.
 Afterwards, on September 14, he released a song called "Denzel Washington", praising the actor.

-On October 2, 2012, Froggy Fresh (then still using the "Krispy Kreme" moniker) was interviewed on Tosh.0 as part of the "Web Redemption" segment.
-He also debuted a song featuring Daniel Tosh after the interview.
-Later in October, he also released "Halloween".
+Around this time, the rapper was also featured on the Comedy Central show Tosh.0.

 In November 2012, Krispy Kreme was featured in a Mashable article that listed fifteen people made famous by the internet.
-His eleventh song, titled "Christmas", was released on November 21, 2012.
-Several of Froggy's music videos feature a recurring antagonist, James.